SeisComP/extras/utils/apps/descriptions/msrtsimul.rst

 Historic playbacks
 ------------------

-You may use msrtsimul with the ``-m historic`` option to maintain the time of the records, thus the times of picks, amplitudes, origins, etc. but not the creation times.
+You may use msrtsimul with the :option:`-m` *historic* option to maintain the time of the records, thus the times of picks, amplitudes, origins, etc. but not the creation times.
-Applying ``-m historic`` will feed the data into the seedlink buffer at the time of the records.
+Applying :option:`-m` *historic* will feed the data into the seedlink buffer at the time of the records.
 The time of the system is untouched.
 GUI, processing modules, logging, etc. will run with current system time.
 The historic mode allows to process waveforms with the stream inventory valid at the time when the data were recorded including